International Sport Management

 Entry requirements

-A good honours degree (first or second class), or its non-UK equivalent, in a sport-related or business and management-related subject, from a recognised British or overseas university.
-Applications are also welcomed from students who have a good honours degree in an unrelated subject but who have experience of working in sport or general business and management.
+A minimum of honours degree at 2:2 or non-UK equivalent in a sport-related subject (including sport science, sport development, sport coaching), business or management or related subject (marketing, accounting, economics), or other social science subjects (including sociology, media and communication), demonstrating interest in sports through degree studied or supporting statement.
+Applications are also welcomed from students who have an honours degree in an unrelated subject but who have experience of working in sport or general business and management.

-Global College - successful completion of our one-year Pre-Masters Graduate Diploma in Business Studies or the four-month Pre-Masters (Accelerated).
+Global College - successful completion of our one-year Pre-Masters Graduate Diploma in Business Studies.

 English language requirements